bjatkin/yok/README.md

 ## TODO
 The following tasks are still in progress:
-- [ ] Add types to identifyers in the validation phase
 - [ ] Add support for string computation (+).
 - [ ] Add support for binary expressions (== != > >= < <= && ||)
 - [ ] Design a suitable error package.